Coronavirus: How new virus became a global epidemic

 Asian countries introduce mandatory screenings at airports of arrivals from high-risk areas of China, as millions prepare to travel for the Lunar New Year.

-China's president Xi Jinping makes his first comments on the coronavirus, saying people's lives must be given "top priority" and the virus needed to be contained.
+China's President, Xi Jinping, makes his first comments on the coronavirus, saying people's lives must be given "top priority" and the virus needs to be contained.

 US CONFIRMS FIRST CASE, January 21